Robstown, Texas: Point of interest

 The Robstown post office contains a mural, Founding and Subsequent Development of Robstown, Texas, painted in 1941 by Alice Reynolds.
 Federally commissioned murals were produced from 1934 to 1943 in the United States through the Section of Painting and Sculpture, later called the Section of Fine Arts, of the Treasury Department.

 Neighborhoods

 Robstown is divided into several distinct neighborhoods.
 The Ashburn, Kissling area is located just east of Bluebonnet, next to the Robstown Early College High School.
 The area locally known as Bluebonnet is located in the northwest area of town, right next to Robstown Early College High School.
-The area locally known as Casa Blanca has a school.
+The area locally known as Casa Blanca is considered to be south of the city and south of the Kansas City Railroad.
 San Pedro is on the westside, next to San Pedro Elementary School.

 Education

-The City of Robstown is served by the Robstown Independent School District.
-The Robstown Early College High School's early college program is also assisted by Del Mar College, Coastal Bend College, and the University of Texas.
+Robstown is served by the Robstown Independent School District.

+Del Mar College is the designated community college for all of Nueces County.

+Industry

+Robstown is the site of a 1,200 acre lithium refinement plant owned and operated by Tesla.
+Ground was broken on the $375 million facility in 2023 and the plant began operation in December 2024.
+The plant is expected to employ 160 people and produce battery grade lithium hydroxide.
+Environmental concerns as to the expected water usage by the plant have been raised.